Ivor Hele

 Sir Ivor Henry Thomas Hele, CBE (13 June 1912 – 1 December 1993) was an Australian artist noted for portraiture.
-He was Australia's longest serving war artist and completed more commissioned works than any other in the history of Australian art.
+He was Australia's longest serving war artist and completed more commissioned works than anyone else in the history of Australian art.

 Biography

-Hele was born in Edwardstown, South Australia, the youngest of four children of Arthur Hele and his wife Ethel May Hele, née Thomas, later moving to 13 Brown Street (now part of Morphett Street), Adelaide.
+Ivor Henry Thomas Hele was born on 13 June 1912 at Edwardstown, South Australia, the youngest of four children of chaff-mill foreman Arthur Harold Hele (1885-1955) and his wife Ethel May (née Thomas) (1886-1970.
+His older brother was Harold Arthur Thomas and his twin older sisters were Phyllis and Beryl.
+The family later moved to 13 Brown Street (now part of Morphett Street), Adelaide.

 He attended Westbourne Park Primary School for a short time, then Prince Alfred College, where at age eight he began art classes under James Ashton, the drawing master.
-In 1923 his painting "The Bedouin" was a prize winner at a London exhibition.
+He initially studied art under James Ashton at PAC and then later at Ashton’s Academy of Arts.
+The ten-year old “Master” Ivor Hele won first prize in the Royal Drawing Society’s Art Exhibition in London and his prize winning painting “The Bedouin” was donated by the Victor Harbor RSL for a fund-raiser in Victor Harbor in 1923.
 In 1924 he started studies at the South Australian School of Arts and Crafts under Miss M. Kelly and completed his first year with honours.
 He was awarded three first class certificates at the Royal Drawing Society's Art Exhibition in 1924, and Princess Louise's Prize at their exhibition the following year.

-In 1926 he was admitted to the South Australian Society of Arts, their youngest member.
+He studied at SASAC between 1924 and 1928 and he shared the John Christie Wright Memorial Prize in 1928.
+In 1926 he became the youngest member to be admitted to the South Australian Society of Arts (SASA) and he regularly exhibited at the SASA Spring and Autumn exhibitions from the late 1920s.
+He won the prize in the category of “painting of head” in 1930 and first prize in 1931 in the SASA art competitions.
 Apart from his art studies (three nights a week and on Saturdays), he had a normal boy's interest in sport, and satisfactory academic results.